+Earwax build-up in toddlers is a common issue.
 Whenever parents see earwax in their children’s ears, they reach for the earbud to get rid of the accumulated earwax.
 If untreated, earwax can turn hard and dry, which can lead to hearing problems.

 What is earwax?

-Earwax is a substance which is secreted in the outer ear canals.
+Earwax is a substance that is secreted in the outer ear canals.
 It primarily protects the skin of the human ear canal.
 In addition, it provides protection against water, insects and other types of fungi and bacteria.
 The major components of earwax are fatty acids, alcohols, squalene, and cholesterol.
 Ear wax is also known as 'cerumen.'

 How does earwax accumulate in infants and toddlers?

 The ears secrete earwax as a way of preventing the eardrum from getting damaged by dirt, dust and other particles.
 Usually, the earwax finds its own way out of the ear canal.
 However, sometimes, it might accumulate and turn hard causing irritation in the ear.

 While cleaning your toddler's ears with cotton swabs, you might accidentally push the earwax deeper into the ear canals leading to blockage.
 Some children might also use their fingers, which pushes back the accumulated wax.